Publication Charts

 Madeleine Blazel wins Crain Research Award

 Congratulations to Madeleine Blazel (‘25) who received the competitive 2024 Lawrence "Chris" Crain Research Award for her research titled “Neighborhood-level disparities in hypertension prevalence and treatment among midlife adults.”
 Madeleine received her award at the Cleveland Clinic Internal Medicine Grand Rounds on Aug.
 22. The Crain Award comes with a cash honorarium.
 Lawrence “Chris” Crain was Cleveland Clinic’s first African-American chief resident in internal medicine.
-After completing a nephrology fellowship at Cleveland Clinic, he established a clinical practice focused on hypertension and renal disease, particularly in minority patients.
+After completing a nephrology fellowship at Cleveland Clinic, he established a clinical practice focused on hypertension and renal disease, particularly in patients with a range of experience and needs.
 Dr. Crain died suddenly in 2003 at the age of 38.
 Learn more about Dr. Crain and contribute to the Lawrence “Chris” Crain Memorial Fund, which helps to fund this annual research award.

 Three students receive “Compassion and Valuing Every Person” award